TY-Jeong/VacHopPy/README.md

 #### 3. A new mechanism other than lattice hopping

 If the unknown paths remains after going through all of the above processes, it is likely that a mechanism other than lattice hopping is at work.
 In our example, the unknown path still remains at step 186.
 To examine the unknown step, snapshots arounds step 186 are shown below.
+In step 184, the oxygen ion at site 59 (magenta) moves close to the oxygen ion at site 34 (light green).
+This process generates a transient vacancy at site 59, and two oxygen ions are simultaneously located at nearby site 34.
+Subsequently, in step 186, the magenta oxygen ion moves to site 46, the position where the vacancy was initially located, and fills the site.
+Finally, the transient vacancy at site 59 becomes a new vacancy site.

 <div align=center>
 <p>